-All of the units you undertake will have a formal assessment (either a mini project or dissertation).
+All of the units you undertake will have a formal assessment (either a mini project or dissertation for all core elements of the course).
 The assessments are governed by the University's Examination Regulations and the course examination conventions.
 You will be asked to notify the course administrator of your intention to offer a mini project for a lecture course no later than the Monday of the third week of each term.
 This is distinct from the formal exam entry process detailed below.